Our aim is that Biggin Hill Primary School pupils:

-To encourage cross-curricular learning, children do an activity for each science unit which links with a foundation subject.
+To encourage cross-curricular learning, children often do an activity which links their science learning with a foundation subject.
 For example, when Year 3 children learn about magnets in science they then design, make and evaluate a game using magnets as a DT project.

 At Biggin Hill Primary School children are also encouraged to make links between their science learning in one unit and other previous learning.
 For example, during the Year 6 unit on Evolution and Inheritance when children learn about Charles Darwin and how controversial his theories were at the time, children make links with other scientific debates they have learned about, such as the historical debate about whether the Sun or the Earth is at the centre of the solar system (Year 5 Earth and Space unit).

-Each unit’s learning is enriched by a “buzz day”.
-These are special days when the children have the opportunity to explore a topic in greater depth and undertake exciting activities linked to their science learning.
+Each unit’s learning is enriched by a “buzz day” or another enrichment activity.
+These give the children the opportunity to explore a topic in greater depth and undertake exciting activities linked to their science learning.
 For example, during the Year 5 unit on Earth and Space, children do an “Astronaut Training Day”.

-At the end of each unit of work, teachers assess the pupils’ progress and children complete a “Time to Shine”.
+At the end of each unit of work, teachers assess the pupils’ progress.
+This involves a quiz, a vocabulary activity and, in KS2, a “Time To Shine”.
 This is an opportunity for children to reflect on and celebrate their learning throughout the topic.
 There is time built into the year to allow teachers to review any content pupils were unsure of in the summer term before moving up to their next class or secondary school.

-Classroom science lessons are supplemented by a variety of enrichment activities.
+Classroom science lessons are supplemented by a variety of other enrichment activities.
+These include: